 In keeping with the reality of any other business asset or machine, those whose breast milk and eggs are taken from them and sold to humans, are considered to have no value outside the purpose for which they are used.
 Every moment they exist, the cost of their food and accommodation must be greatly exceeded by the money that can be made from the substances that are taken from them.
 Once that profit margin starts to diminish, there’s no retirement plan.

-Almost 800,000,000 dairy mothers of various species,were slaughtered in 2016 because they had started to produce less breast milk and were not sufficiently profitable.
+Many millions of dairy mothers of various species are slaughtered each year because they have started to produce less breast milk and are not sufficiently profitable to be considered worth keeping alive.

 Each dairy mother is impregnated multiple times during her existence as a breast milk machine in order to trigger lactation.
 These infants are ‘surplus to requirements’ if they are male.
 They are slaughtered while young; the only variable is how young.
 Their numbers are hard to gauge because in many cases they are not even considered important enough to count, so negligible is their value to the industries.